Foods to Avoid Before a Drug Test: Everything That Can Cause a False Positive

-Opium, thebaine, and oripavine are all used in the production of drugs like hydrocodone, codeine, and oxycodone — all of which are restricted substances that will register on a drug test.
+Opium, thebaine, and oripavine are all used to produce drugs like hydrocodone, codeine, and oxycodone — all of which are restricted substances that will register on a drug test.

-Unsurprisingly, the seeds of the plant can also contain some of these alkaloids simply from coming in contact with other parts of the plant.
+Unsurprisingly, the plant seeds can also contain some of these alkaloids simply from coming in contact with other parts of the plant.

-If poppy seeds are thoroughly washed before they’re consumed, it’s unlikely they’ll register on your test, but it’s hard to know for sure if the poppy seeds embedded in your bagel have been properly washed or not.
+If poppy seeds are thoroughly washed before they’re consumed, it’s unlikely they’ll register on your test, but it’s hard to know whether the poppy seeds embedded in your bagel have been properly washed.
 It’s best to avoid this ingredient if you have a drug test within the next 2 or 3 days.

 2. Durian Fruit

 Durian is a tropical fruit that grows predominantly in Southeast Asia.
 It’s harmless when consumed as part of a meal or as a snack, but it can cause the levels of alcohol in your mouth — not your bloodstream — to spike, as can some other ripe fruits.

 If you’re taking a breathalyzer and had durian shortly beforehand, you may register high enough to run into some problems.
 This is especially true in countries with a zero-tolerance policy for alcohol while driving.

 If you’re instead taking a blood test, however, your blood alcohol content (BAC) will be normal, assuming you haven’t consumed any alcohol.
 So if you get pulled over and recently had durian, it’s wise to ask for a blood test rather than the standard breathalyzer if you can.

 Believe it or not, pizza is another food that can potentially cause you to fail a breathalyzer test.
 The yeast in pizza dough can react with the sugars in the dough and the sauce and produce the same “mouth alcohol” that durian can.